This book has got to be our hands-down favourite Autumn-y book!

 Here’s a book that you might want to read first & decide if it’s right for your smaller kids.
 Three friends live in a house & one decides he wants to shake things up a bit, a disagreement ensues & he leaves home.
 There are a couple of dark pages that add a bit of tension to the story but nothing terribly scary.
 All is well in the end…. almost!

 We love the pumpkin-shaped house & the soft, fall colours.

-A few more titles that grace our reading shelf this season…(click on the mosaic for a better view!)
+A few more titles that grace our reading shelf this season…(check out the slideshow!)